Julie Menin: Manhattan Community Board 1

 On May 25, 2010, Menin presided over the Community Board's 29-1 vote in favor of a proposed Islamic cultural center and mosque, where she urged that an interfaith center (where all different religions can worship) be part of the plans.
 In 2011, Menin was praised for her efforts to balance the rights of Occupy Wall Street protesters with quality-of-life concerns of residents.

-2013 Manhattan Borough president election
+2013 Manhattan Borough presidential election

-Menin ran in the Democratic primary for Manhattan Borough President in September 2013, and finished fourth behind New York City Council Members Gale Brewer, Jessica Lappin and Robert Jackson.

-In 2017, Menin returned $201,000 to the New York City Campaign Finance Board to cover funds that had remained in her campaign finance account from the 2013 election since she had raised additional funds and by law had to be returned to the Board since they had not been spent.
+Menin ran in the Democratic primary for Manhattan Borough President in September 2013 and lost to Gale Brewer.
+She finished fourth behind New York City Council Members Jessica Lappin and Robert Jackson.
+In 2017, Menin agreed to repay $201,000 as part of a settlement with the New York City Campaign Finance Board after the Board had conducted an audit of her 2013 campaign's financing and found a number of possible violations, including accepting donations over the legal limit, accepting donations from prohibited donors and unregistered political committees, and failing to disclose in-kind contribution, among others.
+Menin's campaign attorney told Politico "The pending settlement payment reflects the return of all funds that had remained in the 2013 campaign committee, plus Ms. Menin’s personal payment of $34.78.
+Again, no penalties were assessed and the settlement payment is not a penalty."